PolyMathOrg/DataFrame/CONTRIBUTING.md

 Just follow the instructions for your OS.

 ### Update Iceberg
-[Iceberg](https://github.com/pharo-vcs/iceberg) Iceberg is a set of tools that allow one to handle git repositories directly from a Pharo image.
+[Iceberg](https://github.com/pharo-vcs/iceberg) is a set of tools that allow one to handle git repositories directly from a Pharo image.
 Since Pharo 6.0, iceberg is included in the image, so you don't need to install it.
 However, there are some bugs that will produce an LGit error if you try to enable Metacello integration (we will be doing it in the next steps).